braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/initial_sdk_setup/installation_methods/manual_integration.md

 {% tabs %}
 {% tab dynamic %}
 1. Create a temporary directory for your XCFrameworks.
-2. In `braze-swift-sdk-prebuilt`, open the `dynamic` directory and move `BrazeKit.xcframework` to your directory.
+2. In `braze-swift-sdk-prebuilt`, open the `dynamic` directory and move `BrazeKit.xcframework` into your directory.
 Your directory should be similar to the following:
     ```bash
     temp_dir
     └── BrazeKit.xcframework
     ```
-3. Move each of your [chosen XCFrameworks](#step-2-choose-your-frameworks) to your temporary directory.
+3. Move each of your [chosen XCFrameworks](#step-2-choose-your-frameworks) into your temporary directory.
 Your directory should be similar to the following:
     ```bash
     temp_dir
     ├── BrazeKit.xcframework